eegsynth/eegsynth/doc/midi.md

 ### RtMidi

-This is a programming library that is supported on Linux, OS X and Windows.
+This is a C++ programming library that is supported on Linux, OS X and Windows.
 See https://www.music.mcgill.ca/~gary/rtmidi/

 ### PortMidi

-This is a programming library that is supported on Linux, OS X and Windows.
+This is a C++ programming library that is supported on Linux, OS X and Windows.
 See http://portmedia.sourceforge.net/portmidi/

 ### Core MIDI